Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Preliminaries

 \subsection{Subspace Codes}

-In our constructions of vector network codes, the global coding vector consists of $h$ $t \times t$ matrices over $\F_q$ for each edge.
-These $h$ matrices can be concatenated together to form a $t \times (ht)$ matrix which is a basis for a subspace of $\F_q^{ht}$ whose dimension is at most $t$.
+In our constructions of vector network codes, the global coding vector consists of $h$ matrices from $\F_q^{t \times t}$.
+These~$h$ matrices can be appended together to form a $t \times (ht)$ matrix which is a basis for a subspace of $\F_q^{ht}$ whose dimension is at most $t$.
 In the sequel of the paper, we will see that if we use a set of subspaces spanned by such matrices with additional properties, then they can be used as our coding coefficients.

 Let $\langle \Mat{A} \rangle$ denote the space spanned by the rows of a matrix~$\Mat{A}$.
 Similarly, for $k$ vectors $\vec{a}_1, \dots, \vec{a}_k$, let $\langle\vec{a}_1, \dots, \vec{a}_k\rangle$ denote the space spanned by these vectors.
 The \emph{Grassmannian} of dimension $k$ is denoted by $\Grassm{n,k}$ and is the set of all subspaces of $\Fq^n$ of dimension $k \leq n$.
 The cardinality of $\Grassm{n,k}$ is the well-known $q$-binomial (also known as Gaussian coefficient):